Friday, September 20, 2024

 Under cover of darkness on July 29, 1864, Dorsey and his regiment filed in to the trenches before Fort Morton on the eastern front of Petersburg, according to the National Park Service.

 The Union army detonated a mine underneath the Confederate lines.
 After the mine's detonation, Federal soldiers rushed forward only to become trapped inside the crater and the defensive works on both sides.
-The Union army was unable to exploit any advantage they had gained and soon withdrew to their lines.
+Dorsey was vulnerable as a target and the fact he could not use a weapon while carrying the flag.

 The heavily engaged 39th USCT saw action at Weldon Railroad, Poplar Grove church and Hatcher’s Run during the Petersburg campaign.
 It took part in the capture of Fort Fisher in North Carolina in January 1865 and helped occupy Wilmington.